 Either way, it's simple to participate in on an online mediation session and instructions will be sent to you prior to each session.

 Since I'm a stay-at-home mom, I had no previous experience with online meetings and had reservations about this way of mediating.
 But we knew we wanted to work with Equitable Mediation and they didn't have an office near us.

 Mediating virtually was easy and I felt very connected to Joe even though he wasn't sitting in the same room with us.
 I'm glad I took a chance on online mediation and I'm grateful to Joe for our detailed agreement and fair and peaceful outcome.

 Going through a divorce will likely be one of the most significant and stressful life events you will ever face.
 But finding qualified divorce mediators to help you shouldn't be the hardest part of it.

 Lucky for you, it doesn't have to be!

-If you and your spouse are ready to begin the divorce process and both want to mediate with us, take the next step and book an initial meeting for the two of you.
+If you and your spouse are ready to begin the divorce process and both want to mediate, take the next step and book an initial meeting for the two of you.

 Get our Free eBook to learn about the benefits of mediating your divorce - out of court.

 Divorce is less about family law and more about parenting, money and negotiation.
 So before you go out and hire a divorce lawyer, learn why you owe it to yourself and your children to work with a mediator instead.